Thomas Scott (died 1594): Marriages and issue

+She died on 17 November 1583 and was buried at Brabourne.

-He married secondly Elizabeth Heyman (d.1595), the daughter of Ralph Heyman of Somerfield, by whom he had no issue.
+He married, secondly, in 1583, Elizabeth Heyman, the daughter of Ralph Heyman of Somerfield, by whom he had no issue.

-He married thirdly Dorothy Bere, the daughter of John Bere of Horsman's Place, Dartford, by whom he had no issue.
+He married, thirdly, Dorothy Bere, daughter of John Bere of Horsman's Place, Dartford, and widow of, John Heyes, of Essex, Edward Scott, of Camberwell, and George Fynche, of Norton in Sheldwich, Kent.
+By Dorothy he had no issue.